bwcastillo/CI_CensusCanada2021/README.md

 #### Second way, a mutant function that do everything
+This second way perhaps is not so fancy, but obtain the result and avoid some boring steps if we include them in a function.
+Basically we create a function that do the next:

-1. Create chunks, it means that for each Dissemination Area identify what rows need to exctract to get the wanted variables.
+1. Create chunks, it means that for each *Dissemination Area* identify what rows need to exctract to get the wanted variables.
 2. After Make the query in two parts
 3. We exctract from the list returned what we want
 4. From list to data frame